rizinorg/cutter/docs/source/index.rst

 - Linux: use the AppImage file.
 Then just make it executable and run it: ``chmod +x Cutter-v1.11.0-x86_64.AppImage``

-Building from sources
+Building from Sources
 ---------------------

-To build Cutter on your local machine, please follow this guide:
+To build Cutter on your machine, please follow this guide:
-`Building from source <building.html>`__
+`Building from Source <building.html>`__

 Need help?
 ----------